ednilsonlomazi/SeqrepC/README.md

 ##--!
 IMPORTANT NOTE 3 !--#
 ##-- realize that i'm putting seq_encode inside a tuple, the "seqs pool"
-##-- the same logic for each information of each sequence, the "info pool"
+##-- the same logic for the informations of each sequence, the "info pool"
 ##-- the file of storage will be like a fasta file, but with sequences encoded
 ##-- seqs_info must be sent in bytes, that why i'm using bytes() function
 ##-- -- -- -- -- -- -- -- ##

-##-- collect_encodings returs to you the same of encode methos
+##-- collect_encodings returs to you the same of encode method
-##-- preveoslly, we store dna_walk in dst_dir.
+##-- previously, we store dna_walk in dst_dir.
 Let's get it
 seqs_data, seqs_info = sc.collect_encodings("dna_walk", dst_dir)

 ```